craftingcity/The-Known-World/Prenotes Dec 06 24.md

 When last we left our heroes, they committed murder in [[Moonlight]], were taken to and had broken out of jail, robbed a Guild of Merchants' caravan, and escaped into the night, leaving Cedric and his morals to explain the situation in the morning.

-You four have begun your journey as adventurers; you have money, goods, and a mystery to solve.
+You four have begun your journey as genuine adventurers; you have money, you've committed crimes, and you have a mystery to solve.
 There are places to go, things to take, and people to kill.
+If you have an interest, you have a manner of pursuing it.

 What do you do?